devinshields/h2odocs/source/algorithms/glm.rst

 When to use GLM
 """""""""""""""

-The variable you are interested in making predictions or inferences about is a rate, an event, or a continuous measurement.
-Moreover, you are interested in seeing how a set of environmental conditions influence that variable.
+The variable of interest relates to  predictions or inferences about a rate, an event, or a continuous measurement.
+Questions are about how a set of environmental conditions influence that variable.
 Here are some examples:

   "What attributes make my customers distinct from the population as a whole?"